Rhyd-Lewis/GCol/docs/performance/Performance.rst

     Ending local search.
 Iteration limit of 10000 has been reached.

-In some cases, we can also increase the amount of information by using a larger value with ``verbose``:
+In some cases, we can also increase the amount of output by using a larger value with ``verbose``:

 .. code:: ipython3